GeeWee/geewee.github.io/_posts/2023-06-26-serde-untagged-enums-terrible-errors.md

 ---
 title: "Serde Errors When Deserializing Untagged Enums Are Bad - But Easy to Make Better"
 permalink: '/serde-untagged-enum-errors-are-bad'
+short: |
+  Serde is a powerful Rust library for serializing and deserializing data structures efficiently and generically.
+One of the cooler features is itssupport for untagged enums, which allow us to specify a list of structs in an enum, and Serde will parse the first one that matches.
+Unfortunately the error messages if it fails aren't great.
 ---

+**Update 01/06/2023: Unfortunately the approach at the bottom of this article has been rejected, and how to get good error messages with untagged enums is currently in stasis**

 [Serde](https://serde.rs/) is a powerful Rust library for serializing and deserializing data structures efficiently and generically.
 One of the cooler features is itssupport for untagged enums, which allow us to specify a list of structs in an enum, and Serde will parse the first one that matches.
 Here's an example demonstrating this: